Calculating How Much You Need to Scan (And How Much It Will Cost)

 Large scanning projects are often done at an off-site facility.

-For sensitive information though some are a hesitant for documents to leave their possession.
+For sensitive information however, some businesses are hesitant to let documents leave their possession.

-If so, instead of dropping off documents or having them picked up, projects can also be conducted on site for a chance to witness the scanning.
+If this is the case, projects can also be conducted on site for a chance to witness the scanning.

 Supplementing With Storage